+- Previously deprecated parameters that have now been removed:

-- auto\start\flag has been deprecated.
+- auto\start\flag

-- udp\ip has been deprecated.
+- udp\ip

-- base\pn, base\sn and proto\rev have been deprecated.
+- base\pn, base\sn and proto\rev

 - Pixel shift by row has been updated.
 Please refer to Sensor Status and Calibration. - Bug in keep-alive behavior for HTTP 1.1.